-Key Challenge: Lack of confidence and awareness
+Key Challenge: Lack of Confidence and Awareness

-For those actively seeking employment, unemployment can often be detrimental to mental health and physical wellbeing.
+For those actively seeking employment, unemployment can often be detrimental to mental health and physical well-being.
 Whilst initially the thought of finding a job can be exciting, with passing time and multiple rejections people can become demotivated, unfocused, stressed and pessimistic.
 Those who are long term unemployed are at risk of becoming detached from the labour market and lacking the confidence necessary to gain employment.

 Unemployment can happen to anyone for a range of reasons.

-Key Challenge: Lack of on-site experience
+Key Challenge: Lack of On-Site Experience

 Each year, 16,000 men and women leave the UK’s armed forces.
 They go on to join a veteran population of 2.6 million, roughly 900,000 of whom are of working age.